atom/telemetry/README.md

 ### Timers

-Understanding your app's latency is important.
 You can use the `addTimer` API to send latency metrics.
+While of course you could use `addCustomEvent` to record latency metrics, using this endpoint allows us to have a consistent event format across apps.

 ```
 const eventType = "appStartup";